apache/airflow/docs/apache-airflow/administration-and-deployment/dag-serialization.rst

 as :class:`~airflow.models.serialized_dag.SerializedDagModel` model.

-The Webserver now instead of having to parse the DAG files again, reads the serialized DAGs in JSON, de-serializes them and creates the DagBag and uses it to show in the UI.
-And the Scheduler does not need the actual DAGs for making scheduling decisions, instead of using the DAG files, we use the serialized DAGs that contain all the information needed to schedule the DAGs from Airflow 2.0.0 (this was done as part of :ref:`Scheduler HA <scheduler:ha>`).
+The Webserver now instead of having to parse the DAG files again, reads the serialized Dags in JSON, de-serializes them and creates the DagBag and uses it to show in the UI.
+And the Scheduler does not need the actual Dags for making scheduling decisions, instead of using the DAG files, we use the serialized Dags that contain all the information needed to schedule the Dags from Airflow 2.0.0 (this was done as part of :ref:`Scheduler HA <scheduler:ha>`).

 One of the key features that is implemented as a part of DAG Serialization is that instead of loading an entire DagBag when the WebServer starts we only load each DAG on demand from the Serialized Dag table.
 It helps to reduce the Webserver startup time and memory.
-This reduction is notable when you have a large number of DAGs.
+This reduction is notable when you have a large number of Dags.

 You can enable the source code to be stored in the database to make the Webserver completely independent of the DAG files.
 This is not necessary if your files are embedded in the Docker image or you can otherwise provide